apache/arrow/docs/source/java/cdata.rst

 The C Data Interface is a protocol implemented in Arrow to exchange data within different environments without the cost of marshaling and copying data.

-Example: How to expose an int32 array using C Data Interface?
+Example: share an Int32 array from C++ to Java:

 **C++ Side**